Armistice of Cassibile: Signing

 A confirmation telegram was sent to the Allies.
 The message, however, was intercepted by the Wehrmacht, the German armed forces, which had long since begun to suspect that Italy was seeking a separate armistice.
 The Germans contacted Badoglio, who repeatedly confirmed the unwavering loyalty of Italy to its German ally.
 The Germans doubted his reassurances, and the Wehrmacht started to devise an effective plan, Operation Achse, to take control of Italy as soon as the Italian government had switched allegiance to the Allies.

 On 2 September, Castellano set off again to Cassibile with an order to confirm the acceptance of the Allied conditions.
-He had no written authorization from the head of the Italian government, which wanted to dissociate himself as much as possible from the forthcoming defeat of his country.
+He had no written authorization from Badoglio, the head of the Italian government, who wanted to dissociate himself as much as possible from the forthcoming defeat of his country.

 The signing ceremony began at 14:00 on 3 September.
 Castellano and Bedell Smith signed the accepted text on behalf of Badoglio and General Eisenhower, respectively.
+The armistice includes that all Italian land, air, and naval forces must cease hostilities against the Allies.
 A bombing mission on Rome by 500 airplanes was stopped at the last moment and had been Eisenhower's inducement to accelerate the procedure of the armistice.
 Harold Macmillan, the British government's representative minister at the Allied Staff, informed Winston Churchill that the armistice had been signed "without amendments of any kind".